-The forum newsletter vol.1 featured the whole picture of the forum and Opening Remarks by Brazilian venture capital.
+The forum newsletter vol.1 featured the whole picture of the forum and Opening Remarks by Brazil Venture Capital.
 From vol.2 onwards, we will provide a series of 18 sessions.
 This is a session of Agritech in Brazil by ARPAC (startup of agricultural drone) Eduardo Goerl!

 Agritech session by Mr. Eduardo Goerl of ARPAC

 Company profile “Optimizing agriculture with drones”

 ARPAC was founded in 2016 to solve pain points such as the inefficiency of pesticide spraying.
 The company owns the hardware (drone) as well as the software (drone flight control system) and the framework (software core code).
 They provide services to global companies such as BASF, Coopercitrus, Raízen, and Syngenta with a drone-operating hectare billing system.
 Investors include chemical giant BASF, we Brazil Venture Capital, and Drone Fund that have also appeared on the forums.

 Advantages of spraying pesticides by drone | Spraying in spots, sloping lands, and beneficial insects

 In Brazil, where the agricultural land is vast, large-scale farming is in progress, and spraying pesticides by air is common.
 Naturally, large-scale pesticide spraying using tractors is also performed.
 There are several patterns in which drone pesticide application can be effective, but ARPAC is currently focusing on “spot application”, “slope application” and “mass insect application”.